New Florence, Pennsylvania

-New Florence is a borough in Westmoreland County, Pennsylvania, United States.
-It was named for the city of Florence in Italy.
-The population was 689 as of the 2010 census, which is a decrease from 784 recorded by the 2000 census.
-It is also one of three communities within the county to utilise the 814 area code, alongside St. Clair and Seward.
+New Florence is a borough that is located in Westmoreland County, Pennsylvania, United States.
+The population was 689 as of the 2010 census, which is a decrease from the total of 784 that was recorded by the 2000 census.

+It is also one of three communities within the county to use the 814 area code, alongside St. Clair and Seward.

+History

+New Florence was named for the city of Florence in Italy.

+In 2015 Lloyd Reed, a St. Clair Township police sergeant, was shot and killed while responding to a domestic violence call on Ligonier Street in the northern section of the borough.
+The shooter, Ray Shetler Jr., was acquitted of murder charges at trial in 2018, after arguing that he did not realize Reed was a police officer when he fired.

 Geography

 New Florence is located at 40°22′47″N 79°4′29″W (40.379707, -79.074841).